vanilla/docs/content/developer/tools/building-frontend.md

 - How large files are.
 - Which files are in which bundles.

-## build:polyfills

-Separate from any application Vanilla's `AssetModel` provides a page blocking polyfill for older browsers (does not execute in modern ones).
-This is build process for that file.
-Since that file is the first thing loaded it can have no vanilla or addon specific dependencies and gets built separately.

 ### Options

 The following flags have a long option and name a short alias.
 Use whichever your prefer.